agentsflowdev/agentsflow/README.md

 --------
 - **Git Worktree**: creates an isolated worktree from a local repository or remote URL, returning the filesystem path for downstream tasks.
-- **Jira Task Fetch**: retrieves issue summary, description, and comments using Jira REST APIs with sensible error handling and ADF-to-text conversion.
+- **Issue Reader**: dispatches to Jira or GitHub based on the issue URL, normalising summaries, descriptions, statuses, and comments for downstream agents.
 - **Claude Code ACP**: manages ACP sessions, streams prompts to the `claude-code-acp` binary, and returns responses while supporting session reuse and cleanup.